actix/actix-web/guide/src/qs_5.md

 In this example `/resource`, `//resource///` will be redirected to `/resource/`.

-In this example path normalization handler is registered for all methods, but you should not rely on this mechanism to redirect *POST* requests.
+In this example, the path normalization handler is registered for all methods, but you should not rely on this mechanism to redirect *POST* requests.
 The redirect of the slash-appending *Not Found* will turn a *POST* request into a GET, losing any *POST* data in the original request.